convince-project/AS2FM/docs/source/index.rst

 The second part of the provided toolchain components centers around system specifications given in SCXML and how to convert them into a plain JANI file for model checking.
 We expect that a full robotic system and the information needed for model checking consist of:

-* the property to check in temporal logic, currently given in JANI, later support for SCXML will be added,
+* one or multiple ROS nodes in SCXML,
-* the behavior tree in XML,
+* the environment model in SCXML,
-* one or multiple nodes in SCXML,
+* the behavior tree in XML (to be implemented),
-* the plugins of the nodes in SCXML, and
+* the plugins of the behavior tree leaf nodes in SCXML (to be implemented),
-* the environment model in SCXML.
+* the property to check in temporal logic, currently given in JANI, later support for XML will be added.

 We offer a push-button solution for the full bundle conversion of all of those input files into one model-checkable plain JANI model.
 A tutorial on how to use the conversion script can be found in the :doc:`tutorial section <../tutorials>`.